How to Increase the Chance of Pregnancy After 35?Fertility Treatment

 IVF is another helpful infertility technique that can be used with egg freezing or without it.
-In this method, egg and sperm are fertilized together in the laboratory and then the resulted embryo is transferred to the woman's uterus.
-The IVF method is also very useful in cases where the infertility is caused by male-factor and sperm weakness.
+The egg and sperm are fertilized in the laboratory, and the resulting embryo is transferred to the woman's uterus.
+The IVF method is also very useful in cases where infertility is caused by male-factor and sperm weakness.

 IVF with Donor Egg

 Although egg donation should be the final solution, it is a good way to get high-quality eggs and try to have children.
-During egg donation, the donor egg is fertilized with sperm in the laboratory and the resulted embryo is transferred into the uterus.
+During egg donation, the donor egg is fertilized with sperm in the laboratory, and the resulting embryo is transferred into the uterus.

 Frequently Asked Questions About Pregnancy at an Advanced Age